finbox-in/finbox-in.github.io/docs/bank-connect/webhook.md

 In case of failure in Net Banking Mode, an actual upload might not have happened, as in case of wrong credentials entered by the user, hence `statement_id` will be unavailable, and will be a blank string `""`.
 Similarly in the case of manual upload if `link_id` doesn't exist, its value will be `null`.

-## Handling cases when the webhook endpoint is down
+## Handling cases when your webhook endpoint is down
-In case the webhook endpoint is down or a webhook call was failed, you can have the polling mechanism as a backup.
+In case your webhook endpoint is down or a webhook call was failed, you can have the polling mechanism as a backup.
 However, the polling mechanism requires you to have the `entity_id`.

 In case you just have the `link_id` you can also request for all the webhook payloads for a given `link_id` using the following API: